 TASC Code FCP113

 TASC Level Level 4

 TCE Points 15

 TCE Standards n.a.

-Pre-requisites strong results in Year 10 Music and/or strong music
+Pre-requisites • strong results in Year 10 Music

 • strong music performance skills

 This course is offered by the Tasmanian Conservatorium of Music (UTAS) and provides solid preparation for audition into either the Bachelor of Music or Bachelor of Musical Arts degrees.